nordeck/matrix-meetings/charts/README.md

 - `HOMESERVER_URL`: The URL of the Matrix homeserver.
 - `ACCESS_TOKEN`: The access token of the Matrix user for the bot.

-You can also use the `init` section to automatically create and log in a bot user.
+You can also use the `init` section to automatically create and log in a bot user if you provide a secret named "meetings-bot-credentials" with the key "password" present.
 However, the `HOMESERVER_URL` must still be provided and must match `init.homeserver`.

 To set the required values, you need to customize the `values.yaml` file of the charts.
 Here is an example of how to set the required values: